bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 library(renv)
 renv::init()

-# Packages go here
+# All package installation and loading goes here
 install.packages("lattice")
 library(lattice)

-# Save the dependencies to renv.lock
+# Save the dependencies above into renv.lock
 renv::snapshot()

 ```

+With this setup, you do not need to load or initialize `renv` in your notebook directly: The `source` function call is the only thing you need in your notebook related to package management.

 ---

-## Installing and loading packages, as usual

-To list all installed packages from all libraries, use

-`installed.packages()`

-When installing a new package from CRAN that is not present, use

-`install.packages("packagename")`

-When loading an already downloaded/installed package from one of your registered R libraries (folders on your machine already containing downloaded packages) into a notebook, all you need to do is

-`library(package)`

 ## Restoring a renv virtual environment from a lockfile